 Core exercises are meant to stabilize the mid-section or girdle all the way around your torso, as well as your lower back.
-These exercises also sneak a little workout in for the hamstrings, glutes, and hip flexors as a way to make sure the core works as one strong unit.
-Even though cycling generates a great workout for the legs, without a stable core, you are not able to use any amount of leg strength very efficiently.
+These exercises also sneak a little workout in for the hamstrings, glutes, and hip flexors as a way to ensure the core works as one strong unit.
+Even though cycling generates a great workout for the legs, without a stable core, you won’t be able to use any amount of leg strength very efficiently.

 5 Exercises to Toughen Up your Core